 Visual-spatial processing, in combination with visual-motor skills, lets kids coordinate their movements with what they see.
 For example, to catch a ball, your child must gauge the speed and distance of the ball in flight and adjust her movements accordingly.
 Kids use visual-spatial processing skills to walk through a crowded room without bumping into anyone.

 Tying a shoe takes visual-spatial processing skills, too.
 The visual-spatial part of the task involves understanding how the two laces must be looped together, using both the left and right hand.

 Navigating Mazes and Maps

 Activity workbooks are full of games that require visual-spatial processing.
 For example, to complete a maze, your child has to look ahead and chart her path.
 Reading a map requires her to look at the map, know where she is in relation to the starting point and then orient herself in the right direction.

 Some kids have trouble with visual-spatial processing.
 Their difficulties may not be evident until they need to do tasks that require those specific skills.
 And because visual processing skills overlap so much, it may take time to figure out where the issues lie.

-If your child seems to be having issues, there are ways to help.
-Learn more about visual processing issues.
-And if you’re concerned that your child’s difficulties are affecting her performance at school, you might want to talk to your child’s teacher or doctor.
+If you’re concerned that these difficulties are affecting your child at school, talk to your child’s teacher or doctor.
 Together you can come up with strategies, which might include accommodations to help your child succeed at school.